Extend and customize Drupal functionality with contributed modules.

 Delta allows you, via the Context module to make duplicates of your theme settings for any context on your site.
 This gives you the ability for alternative layouts as a reaction in Context... </awesomesauce>

 Allows administrators to inject CSS into the page output based on configurable rules.
-It's useful for adding simple CSS tweaks without modifying a site's official theme -- for example, a 'nighttime' color scheme could be added during certain hours.
-The CSS is added using Drupal's standard drupal_add_css() function and respects page caching, etc.
+It's useful for adding simple CSS tweaks without modifying a site's official theme.
+The CSS is added using Drupal's standard drupal_add_css() function and respects page caching, etc. The 2.x brach leverages CTools so CSS can be included with Feature changes (ie. CSS that improves the look of a View can be packaged with the View).

 Widgets enables you to centrally manage and configure code snippets on your site such as share and follow buttons or Twitter updates and Facebook like boxes.
 It implements a user interface that allows you to easily organize and configure various widget elements.
 Using a UI similar to core’s image styles, elements can be assembled into widget sets which can be reused throughout the site via blocks and other render displays.